Painful intelligence: What AI can tell us about human suffering: Emotions are boundedly rational

 \section{Emotions are boundedly rational}

-Often emotions are contrasted with rationality and ``cool-headed'' decision-making; it is typically assumed that the best decisions are made when emotions are not at play.
+Often, emotions are contrasted with rationality and ``cool-headed'' decision-making; it is typically assumed that the best decisions are made when emotions are not at play.
+The word ``rationality'' comes from the Latin word \textit{ratio}, meaning ``reason'', and Western philosophy has traditionally considered reason and emotions (or ``passions'') as two opposing forces.

 However, the viewpoints on emotions explained in this chapter show that emotions contribute to optimal decision-making and action selection.
 Emotions are useful from a rational viewpoint as soon as there are certain information-processing constraints; for example, if the planning system does not have time to consider all possible paths in the search tree.
 This is certainly true in any sufficiently complex AI system or animal.
 The viewpoint which considers emotions as necessarily irrational is in fact largely rejected in modern research.\citenew{damasio1994descartes,scherer2011rationality}

 I have casually used the word ``rational'' here as well as in earlier chapters, but we need to think a bit more about what it actually means.
-Often, a decision is called rational if it is optimal in maximizing reward or a similar quantity given the information available to the agent.
-In other words, the decision of the agent (such as choosing an action) is the same as that made by an ideal, hypothetical agent with perfect information-processing capacities and the same information about the world as the agent in question.
+In mathematical decision theory, a decision is called rational if it is optimal in maximizing reward (or a similar quantity) given the information available to the agent.
+In other words, the decision of the agent, such as choosing an action, is the same as that made by an ideal, hypothetical agent with perfect information-processing capacities and the same information about the world as the agent in question.
 So, even a perfectly rational agent is not expected, in this definition, to make the very best possible decision, but the best possible given the limited information it has at its disposal.
-However, in reality, the information-processing power of the agent is limited as well, as we have indeed seen in many chapters of this book.\footnote{Curiously, largely due to historical reasons, limitations in information available to the agent were always admitted, but computation was not supposed to be an issue in earlier work on rationality.
-I'm here referring to the classic work on statistical and economic decision theory in the first half of the 20th century, arguably culminating in the work by \citet{neumann1944theory}.} The case where information-processing power is limited as well leads to the concept of \textit{bounded rationality}, also called computational rationality.
-It refers to decisions which are optimal given limitations in both the information \textit{and} the computation available to the agent.\citenew{simon1972theories,russell1997rationality,gershman2015computational,lieder2020resource}